How to Create a User in Linux [With Examples]

 #Option 1: The adduser command

-The adduser command-line tool is a utility native to Debian-based distributions such as Ubuntu, Debian, and Mint to create a user in Linux.
-It's a powerful and more user-friendly command-line utility for adding users than the useradd command.
-It provides an interactive approach for adding users where user creation is displayed step-by-step on the screen.
+The adduser command-line tool is a utility native to Debian-based distributions such as Ubuntu, Debian, and Mint for creating users in Linux.
+It's a more powerful, user-friendly command-line utility for adding users than useradd.
+It provides an interactive approach for adding users, where user creation is displayed step-by-step on the screen.
+The adduser command syntax is pretty straightforward.
+You simply type adduser followed by the name of the user that you want to create.

 sudo adduser username